Diazepam (rectal) for stopping seizures

 Other side-effects you need to know about

-Your child may be sleepy after having Rectal diazepam.
+Your child may be sleepy after having Diazepam.
 They

 should have a sleep if they want to.